 Sansevieria leaves and their uses

-Sansevieria and its leaves used to be a genus of flowering plants that originated in Africa and southern Asia.
-This former genus has about 70 species with common English names such as mother-in-law’s tongue, bow string hemp, snake plant, and snake tongue, among others.
+Sansevieria and its leaves were a genus of flowering plants originating in Africa and southern Asia.
+This former genus has about 70 species with common English names such as mother-in-law’s tongue, bow string hemp, snake plant, and snake tongue.

-However, molecular studies have revealed that all species belonging to the Sansevieria genus are part of the Dracaena genus, and they were renamed in 2009 and 2016 accordingly.
+However, molecular studies have revealed that all species belonging to the Sansevieria genus are part of the Dracaena genus, and they were renamed accordingly in 2009 and 2016.
 For instance, ‘Sansevieria trifasciata Prain’ is now called ‘Dracaena trifasciata (Prain) Mabb.’
-Despite this, in my following articles, I will continue to refer to them as Sansevieria and not Dracaena, because the outer appearance of a Sansevieria is very distinct, while a Dracaena can take on various forms, from a sturdy tree to a nimble water plant.
+Despite this, in my following articles, I will continue to refer to them as Sansevieria and not Dracaena because the outer appearance of a Sansevieria is very distinct.
+At the same time, a Dracaena can take on various forms, from a sturdy tree to a nimble water plant.

 All the different Sansevieria species can be classified into two groups.
 The first group comprises round-leaved species that mainly grow in semi-desert environments.
 The second group consists of flat-leaved species that thrive in tropical and subtropical climates.